Last Updated on January 30, 2023 by lauren

 Platbos Forest, Gansbaai

-Camp in the southernmost forest in Africa, beneath Milkwood and yellowwood trees – some over 1000 years old!
 Platbos Forest is one of the best camping spots in South Africa to get off the grid and spend your days hiking through the forest, horseback riding or exploring the nearby beach.

 Campsite Specs: